Khatereh22/-blockchain-developer-bootcamp-final-project/README.md

  User can access to their account and do the voting feature.

 Solution:
-Create a smart contract, StructDemo having structure Employee with data members as empid, name, department, designation.
-Create a dynamic array of Employee as emps.
+ .We should have a smart contract, StaffRegistration having structure Employee with data members as empid, name, project and ...
-Create a function addEmployee() which takes the data of the employee and stores into a dynamic array called emps.
-Create a function getEmployee() which takes the employee id, searches the record in the emps array, and returns the details like name, department, and designation.
+ .Create a function register() which takes the data of the employee and stores .Create a function getEmployeeDetails() which takes the employee id and returns the details like name, name, project and...